 A pipe layer apprenticeship program features a mix of on-site training and classroom instruction.
-Admission to these programs is highly competitive.
 In the classroom, students examine safety and building regulations.
 They also learn to read blueprints and put concepts from physics and chemistry into practical application.
-At job sites, students learn to properly use hand tools, identify grades of pipe, shore up trenches and install pipes and valves.
+At job sites, students learn to properly use hand tools, identify grades of pipe, shore up trenches, and install pipes and valves.

 Coursework requirements vary by program, but usually include at least 144 hours of classroom time per year.
 Possible topics covered in the classroom portion of an apprenticeship program include: